GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 ## Adding new samples

 All samples must have tests.
 We use `mocha` as testing framework.
-The package.json file within your sample directory must contain a test script that executes the `mocha` tests via `npm test` ([example](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/batch/package.json#L13)).
+The `package.json` file within your sample directory must contain a test script that executes the `mocha` tests via `npm test` ([example](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/batch/package.json#L13)).

 For new samples, a GitHub Actions workflow should be created to run your tests on the CI system:

+1. Check that your new samples and sample tests are on a branch created directly from this repo `GoogleCloudPlatform/nodejs-docs-samples`.
+Not a fork.

 1. Add an entry to [.github/workflows/utils/workflows.json](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/.github/workflows/utils/workflows.json)